 Gather and prepare the following required documents before your visa interview:

-Review the instructions for how to apply for a visa on the website of the U.S. Embassy or Consulate where you will apply.
+A consular officer will interview you to determine your qualifications for a TN visa.
 Additional documents may be requested to establish if you are qualified.
 For example, additional requested documents may include evidence of your intent to depart the United States after employment as a NAFTA professional.
 Evidence of your family ties may be sufficient to show your intent to return to your home country.

 Licensure - Proof of licensure to practice a given profession in the United States is not required to receive a TN visa, but you should consider presenting such proof along with your job offer letter and other documentation in support of your TN visa application.
 Upon arriving in the United States, state or non-Federal authorities may require you to present proof of licensure to practice a given profession.